exercism/csharp/exercises/concept/elons-toys/.docs/introduction.md

 var yourCar = new Car();
 ```

-Fields have a type (defined in camelCase) and can be defined anywhere in a class.
-Public fields are defined in PascalCase and private fields are defined with camelCase prefixed with an underscore `_`:
+Fields have a type and can be defined anywhere in a class.
+Public fields are defined in PascalCase and private fields are defined in camelCase and prefixed with an underscore `_`:

 ```csharp
 class Car